Teenage DACA Recipient Murdered In Mexico Three Weeks After ICE Deported Him

 Cano Pacheco was buried in Mexico.
 His family did not attend the funeral, since they do not have passports and would risk not being able to come back to the United States.

 Manuel Antonio has a 13-year old sister, and two younger brothers, aged 10 and 12.
-He also fathered a son, Danian, now one year old.
+He also fathered a son, Danian, now 1-year-old.

 According to the Washington Post, Manuel Antonio Cano Pacheco’s throat was slit in Zacatecas, a Mexican state which has seen a sharp increase in homicides, due to drug-related violence.